rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 to find the definitions relevant to them.
 Programmers adding new functionality to this code would know where to place the code to keep the program organized.

-Earlier, we mentioned that _src/main.rs_ and _src/lib.rs_ are called crate roots.
+Earlier, we mentioned that _src/main.rs_ and _src/lib.rs_ are called _crate roots__.
 The reason for their name is that the contents of either of these two files form a module named `crate` at the root of the crate’s module structure, known as the _module tree_.